Fiserv/Commerce-Hub/docs/Resources/API-Documents/Use-Our-APIs.md

 Commerce Hub has different environments, that allow the consumption of our RESTful APIs for client development, customer acceptance testing, and production.

 <!-- theme: warning -->
-> Commerce Hub requires testing against our cert environment before using our production environment.
+> Commerce Hub requires testing against our end-to-end *(certification)* environment before using our production environment.

 ---